kybates/startup/README.md

 `<menu>` - an input alternate to unordered lists

-`readonly` - is an attribute that makes it so the user cannot input something in the text box
+`readonly` - an attribute that makes it so the user cannot input something in the text box

+`charset` - specifies character encoding

+`UTF-8` - a character coding system

 #### General things I learned
 When typing an `=` after attributes, VS code automatically fills in the `""` that must follow.
 Elements that only contain attributes and don't include any text can be opened and closed with only one tag.
 Ex: `<path insert-attributes here/>`.